NehaSony/todo-api/README.md

 - [Gradle] - Packaged as a gradle project - 7.1.1
 - [Java] - Built on open-JDK11
 - [Spring Boot] - Leverages web MVC framework provided by Spring Boot 2.5.4
-- [H2] - Markdown parser done right.
-Fast and easy to extend.
+- [H2] - Uses In Memory H2 DB.
-- [JUnit] - great UI boilerplate for modern web apps
+- [JUnit] - JUnit5 is used as a test framework
-- [Swagger] - evented I/O for the backend
+- [Swagger] - Endpoints are exposed on SwaggerUI

 And of course sourced as an open source with a [public repository][dill] on GitHub.